cjdbarlow/bedside-notebook/anaesthesia/ent/tonsillectomy.md

 ##Considerations
 * Indication for surgery
-Primary pathology may affect choice of predmedication, opioids, and choice of discharge destination.
+Primary pathology may affect choice of premedication, opioids, and choice of discharge destination.
 * A
 	* Risk of difficult mask ventilation and intubation
 	* Discussion with surgeon about preferred airway